etsy/nagios-herald/docs/tools.md

 # Tools

 This project comes with a few tools you can use that mimic the behavior of helpers and formatters.
-These are really useful for testing functionality outside of ``notify-by-handler``.
+These are really useful for testing functionality outside of ``nagios-herald``.

 The following tools reside under the ``bin/`` directory.